GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Results

-Completion time and accuracy are primary performance indicators.
+Completion time and subjective accuracy are primary performance indicators.
 Outlier analysis found Group 5 with a low completion time ($209.27$ seconds) and Group 8 with a high time ($994.05$ seconds) and low accuracy ($17.86\%$), illustrating variability and a speed-accuracy trade-off.
 Participant 8D’s high interaction count, shown in~\autoref{fig:image-interactions}, supports this.
 In contrast, Group 1, with moderate interaction ($415.54$ seconds), achieved higher accuracy ($67.86\%$), indicating efficient performance.
 This aligns with~\cite{yangImmersiveCollaborativeSensemaking2022}, which reports average group accuracy below 60\%, highlighting the subjective nature of emotion-based sorting.
 A Pearson correlation analysis revealed a moderate negative relationship between completion time and accuracy ($r=-0.61$), hinting at a speed-precision trade-off.
+We provide further details in Appendix~\ref{appendix:sociograms}, \autoref{fig:grouping-interactions} shows visual heatmaps illustrating group task performance, and~\autoref{fig:user-list-image} displays individual image interactions showing attention focus and participant engagement.